Appanavenkatasaicharan/quizzical/README.md

-This is a dynamic quiz app .
-Looks a bit ugly but it works and can implement the basic features of a quiz app.
+This is a dynamic quiz app .  it  can implement the basic features of a quiz app.